Retzawl, Assam: Infrastructure

 There is a high school in the village known as Retzawl High School.
 It was established in 1996 under the president-ship of Late Thilhlun Thiek and Sri.
 Lalremsiem Thiek, as its founding Secretary cum Headmaster.
 With the duo ardent dedication to the establishment this school it could shape in a real form.
 Henceforth, many students of the village and nearby got an opportunity to continue their further studies after their Middle Standard School besides many have had passed out H S L C Examination through this school.
-After the demises of the President was succeeded by Sri.Dotho Hmar and the Headmaster was later succeeded by Mr. L. Hmar and he was again succeeded by Mr. Lalsangzuol Tuolor.
+After the demises of the President was succeeded by Sri.Dotho Hmar and the Headmaster was later succeeded by Mr. Lallienzuol Hmar and he was again succeeded by Mr. Lalsangzuol Tuolor.

 There are also three lower Primary Schools and two ME Schools, namely Retzawl L P School. and Sekhnuoipha L P School. (government aided) and Gilgal Standard English School.
 LP as Private runs by Independent Church of India (ICI) local Church while Retzawl ME School] as government aided and Covenant English School.
 (ME) as private run by Reformed Presbyterian Church respectively.